DE-RSE/positions/2020-an-environment-for-sustainable-research-software-in-germany-and-beyond/manuscript.md

 industrial software development is that most developers of academic research software (often doctoral students or postdoctoral researchers) never receive training in sustainable software development or consider themselves professional software developers (cite survey here).
-In particular, as they see themselves usually as the primary user of a software product, there are no strong incentives to invest in sustainability measures such as code documentation or portability.
+In particular, as they see themselves usually as the primary users of a software product, there are no strong incentives to invest in sustainability measures such as code documentation or portability.
 In combination with most researchers holding only temporary positions, this